-Tune-Dundee.
+Tune-DUNDEE.

-Still on, still on we sweep,

-The swelling waves among;
+Still on, still on, still on we sweep, The swelling waves among;

-The foaming of the restless deep

-Aside is fearless flung.
+The foaming of the restless deep Aside is fearless flung.

-Still on, still on we fleetly glide, At evening and at morn;
+Still on, still on we fleetly glide,

+At evening and at morn;

-Careering on an angry tide, And wafted by the storm.
+Careering on an angry tide,

+And wafted by the storm.

-Still on! and yet there seems no change, No space as yet seems passed; To-day the objects in our range,
+Still on! and yet there seems no change, No space as yet seems passed;

-To-day the objects in our range,

-Are what they were the last;-
+To-day the objects in our range, Are what they were the last;-

 Above, the same pure fields of light;

-Around, the same vast sea;- Does not this shadow forth the flight Of an eternity?
+Around, the same vast sea; -Does not this shadow forth the flight Of an eternity?

 The Dead Mariner.
+L. M.

-L. M. BY C. D. PRENTICE.
+BV C. D. PRENTICE.

 The purple gems forever burn In fadeless beauty round thy urn, And pure and deep as infant love, The blue sea rolls its waves above.
 O'er thee mild eve her beauty flings, And there the white gull lifts her wings, And the blue halcyon loved to lave Her plumage in the deep blue wave.
-And there the sea-flower bright and

-And there the sea-flower bright and Issweetly o'er thy slumber flung. [young And, like a weeping mourner fair, The pale flag hangs its tresses there.
+And there the sea-flower bught and Is sweetly o'er thy slumber flung. [young And, like a weeping mourner f.ir, The pale flag hangs its tresses there.

-And when the wave has sunk to rest, They then will murmur o'er thy breast; And the bright victims of the sea, Perchance will make their home with thee.
+And when the wave has sunk to rest, .
+They then will murmur o'er thy breast; And the bright victims of the sea, Perchance will make their home with thee.

-Tho' ships and waves will o'er thee glide, Sweet tho'ts are hovering by thy side; Oft will thy Mother view with tears, The Eden of departed years.
+Tho' ships and waves will o'er thee g'ide, Sweet tho'ts are hovering by thy side; Oft will thy Mother view with tears, The Eden of departed years.